 TROLLING TOP TO BOTTOM

-Meanwhile two additional lines equipped with Spin-N-Glo® Bottom Walkers and Hammer Time Walleye Spinners are fished straight out the back of the boat.
-This six rod spread covers the water column throughly from top to bottom and does an excellent job of picking off both suspended and bottom hugging walleye.
+Meanwhile, two additional lines equipped with Spin-N-Glo® Bottom Walkers and Hammer Time Walleye Spinners are fished straight out the back of the boat.
+This six-rod spread covers the water column thoroughly from top to bottom and does an excellent job of picking off both suspended and bottom-hugging walleye.

 MORE SPINNER FISHING TIPS

 Spinner rigs like the Hammer Time Walleye Spinner are the most productive when fished in combination with large and healthy nightcrawlers.
 The whole nightcrawler is used when fishing these rigs.
 The front hook on the harness should be poked into the nose of the crawler and the second hook pierced positioned just behind the collar on the nightcrawler.
 Rigged in this manner the crawler pulls out straight in the water and the tail wiggles enticingly.

 Walleye have a habit of short striking and biting off just the tail of the nightcrawler.
 When this happens rebait with another fresh nightcrawler.
 If a spinner rig goes 30 minutes without producing a bite, rebait with a fresh nightcrawler and change out the blade size or color.

 SPINNER FISHING IS WORK